seanreed1111/sql-recipes/README.md

 | tricia  |   2      |
 +---------+----------+

-## The preceding examples in this section have used COUNT( ), SUM( ), and AVG( ) for per- group SUMmaries.
+## The preceding examples in this section have used COUNT( ), SUM( ), and AVG( ) for per- group summaries.
 You can use MIN( ) or MAX( ), too.
 With a GROUP BY clause, they will tell you the smallest or largest value per group.
 The following query groups mail table rows by message sender, displaying for each the size of the largest message sent and the date of the most recent message:

 ```sql
 SELECT sender, MAX(size), MAX(t) FROM mail GROUP BY sender;